-

 A space created for connecting NIDUS participants

-The NIDUS Collaboration Communication Group is a space for NIDUS participants to connect with each other and as a resource to seeking advice or peer collaborations from fellow delirium scientists.
+The NIDUS Collaboration Communication Group is a space for NIDUS participants to connect with each other and as a resource to seeking advice or peer collaborations from fellow scientists.

 -